noisecode3/ra-plugins/README.md

 ## Moog filter
 This is a low-pass filter with resonance that boost cut-off frequency.
 It's the original ladder.

+## Hexed filter
+This is a modified version Dexed synth filter

 # Prepare
 You need to have mesa headers and basic build tools from you're distribution. make install will install in you home folder, in the future I will make root installation.